 Opposite than in Europe, the old towns of Moroccan cities is not a dream place to live.
 Many expats and even Moroccans avoid old towns (called Medina) because of hectic small streets and noisy traffic.
 And even more nosy traditional neighbours.

-Despite all negative opinions, I decided to leave my apartment with 24/7 guard downstairs in the new town of Marrakech.
+Despite contrary opinions, I decided to leave my apartment with 24/7 guard downstairs in the new town of Marrakech.
 I moved to Medina.
 Only in a few minutes walk from the main touristic square Jamaa el Fna, my dream house had a terrace, 2 bedrooms and a living room.
-The price was reasonable and no agency involved means no commissions.
+The price was reasonable, and no agency involved means no commissions.

 I was a bit tired of all the fancy riads (a riad is a traditional Moroccan house with a courtyard) many expats were living or establishing businesses.
 They all looked so similar and were not cheap either.
 I wanted something different.
 The new place was exactly what I was looking for.
 It was a mix of a traditional Moroccan house and loft.
 So, called my new home “Loft”.